MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ## Network requirements

-The following requirements apply to an Azure Stack HCI cluster as well as a Windows Server 2019 Datacenter failover cluster:
+The following requirements apply to an Azure Stack HCI cluster as well as a Windows Server 2019 Datacenter cluster:

  - Verify that you have an existing, external virtual switch configured if you’re using Windows Admin Center.
 For Azure Stack HCI clusters, this switch and its name must be the same across all cluster nodes.